Brisbane c. 1860. The cemetery in the middle of the photo is where Laura was buried - the site of Lang Park today.

 22 Feb 1864 Death of Laura Eversden

-Lewis Eversden & his one remaining child, Clara, departed Brisbane immediately after Laura's death & burial.
-They went by steamer to Ipswich where one imagines they were received by Cambridge friends, such as the Ivetts & perhaps Thomas Huntley Brown's family.
-2 days later, on the 24th of February, the Eversdens attended the "First Sod Ceremony" to celebrate the commencement of the first railway line in Queensland.
-The story of the First Sod was retold by Clara 60 years later.
+Lewis Eversden and his one remaining child, Clara, departed Brisbane soon after Laura's death & burial.
+They travelled by steamer to Ipswich where one imagines they were received by Cambridge friends, such as the Ivetts and Thomas Huntley Brown's family, and perhaps William Dockrill.

 11 Mar 1864 The Courier